BrianC1992/BrianC1992.github.io/_posts/2018-7-20-The-House-of-Data-Science.md

 ![Figure 1: The House of Data Science](/images/DSHouse.png?raw=true)

 Data science, to me, seems more like a house with a roof, support columns and a foundation.
-Each structural element symbolizes the three main components making up data science: Statistical Methods, Computing Tools, and communication skills/domain knowledge.
+Each structural element symbolizes the three main components making up data science: Statistical Methods, Computing Tools (R, SQL and Python), and communication skills/domain knowledge.
 Let's describe this from the bottom up.

 1. The Foundation - Statistical Methods

    **Statistics is the foundation of data science.** Everything that is done in data science is dependent on statistical methods.
 It doesn't matter whether you are focused on prediction or explanation, the code you are running on your computer is based on a statistical method that was developed a long time ago.
 Some examples of this are shown in the table below:

                                      | Statistical Method | Development Date |
                                      ---------------------|-------------------
                                      |  Linear Regression |   1795, 1805     |